Meloni won the elections, but her programme won’t make Italy the next Hungary

 Furthermore, it pledges to build new pipelines with North Africa, strengthening the “Mediterranean corridor” and making Italy a “European hub for energy”.
 It is unclear which pipeline Meloni’s programme is referring to, but it is likely the “TransMed” line – already in service and with expansion plans in place.
 These measures follow Draghi’s recent agreements with Algeria to boost gas supplies.
 Renewable energies are only briefly mentioned in general terms, along with a promise to invest in research on new generation NPP.

-Nuclear power stations were dismissed in Italy in the late 80s, after the Chernobyl accident, and a more recent referendum in 2011, after Fukushima, ruled out any possibility of new deployments of NPP.
+Nuclear power stations were dismissed in Italy in the late 80s, after the Chernobyl accident, and a more recent referendum in 2011, after Fukushima, ruled out any possibility of new deployments of NPPs.

-In recent months, however, some political parties on both sides of the aisle declared their renewed support for a new generation NPP, in light of the developments brought by the war in Ukraine and the even more vital need to reduce the country’s energy dependence on imports.
+In recent months, however, some political parties on both sides of the aisle have declared their renewed support for a new-generation NPP, in light of the developments brought by the war in Ukraine and the even more vital need to reduce the country’s energy dependence on imports.

-Meloni seems aware of the controversial nature of the topic and takes a prudent stance on NPP, without clearly committing to any implementation in the near future.
+Meloni seems aware of the controversial nature of the topic and takes a prudent stance on NPPs, without clearly committing to any implementation in the near future.

-Overall, the fears of those who see Italy going down the dangerous path set by Hungary’s “illiberal democracy” - or even worse, a return of a fascist dictatorship - seem largely unfounded.
+Overall, the fears of those who see Italy going down the dangerous path set by Hungary’s “illiberal democracy” – or even worse, a return of a fascist dictatorship – seem largely unfounded.
 Italian politicians are notoriously known to talk vigorously during electoral rallies to ramp up popular support, but they rarely follow up on their bizarre proposals when faced with government responsibility.
-Meloni’s past rants against the EU have to be seen from this perspective, and one should not overestimate her friendship with Viktor Orban, with whom she appears to have little in common besides a common repulsion for “LGBT lobbies” and migrants.
+Meloni’s past rants against the EU have to be seen from this perspective, and one should not overestimate her friendship with Viktor Orban, with whom she appears to have little in common besides a common revulsion for “LGBT lobbies” and migrants.

 Her sympathies for the Hungarian and Polish leadership could translate into mutual support at a European level, causing some headaches in Brussels.
 However, there’s little to worry about Meloni’s agenda on the economy and foreign policy.

-Given the limited leverage of her more troublesome coalition partners, who scored poorly at the polls, no one should realistically expect shifts in Italy’s current position in the EU and NATO, or any change of heart towards the Kremlin.
+Given the limited leverage of her more troublesome coalition partners, who scored poorly at the polls, no one should realistically expect shifts in Italy’s current position in the EU and Nato, or any change of heart towards the Kremlin.